Welcome to Morgan, Angel & Associates

 Robert Autobee spoke on researching irrigation records in his presentation, “Ebb and Flow: Caught in the Currents of Water Research,” at the Society of Rocky Mountain Archivists Conference at Colorado State University in Fort Collins, Colorado, on September 20, 2013.

 Dr. Charles Jacobson wrote the introduction and co-conducted an oral history interview with Robert Albee, former Director of Construction Services for the Boston Central Artery/Third Harbor Tunnel (Big Dig) Project.
 Co-conducted by Dr. Jacobson and Ms. Julia Howington, the interview was a joint project of the Public Works Historical Society and the Moakley Archive and Institute of Suffolk University and can be found at Oral History Interview with Robert Albee.

-Dr. Michael Lawson gave a presentation entitled “The Closest Scrutiny: Aspects of Researching Native American History” in a session titled “Litigation-Driven Research: Challenges, Perspectives, Experiences” at the Annual Meeting of the National Council on Public History in Ottawa, Canada on April 19, 2013.
+Dr. Michael Lawson gave a presentation entitled “The Closest Scrutiny: Aspects of Researching Native American History” at the Annual Meeting of the National Council on Public History in Ottawa, Canada on April 19, 2013.

 Dr. Jay Brigham recently authored the “Public Utilities (Federal Policy)” entry in the Oxford University Encyclopedia of American Political, Policy and Legal History New York: Oxford University Press).